WTO chief makes rare warning of trade war over U.S. tariff plan

 A long-time taboo on national security looked like it had been broken last year when Bahrain, Saudi Arabia and United Arab Emirates used it to justify their economic boycott of Qatar.

-But the fear of Pandora’s Box being opened was not realized because Qatar has not pressed its a demand for an adjudication panel, effectively leaving its litigation in limbo.
+But the fear of Pandora’s Box being opened was not realised because Qatar has not pressed its a demand for an adjudication panel, effectively leaving its litigation in limbo.

-The risk of“national security” becoming a regular defense is only one of several dangers facing the WTO, which has struggled to keep its rules up to date since it was created in 1995.
+The risk of“national security” becoming a regular defence is only one of several dangers facing the WTO, which has struggled to keep its rules up to date since it was created in 1995.

-It is also at risk from a U.S. veto on judicial appointments, which could paralyze its dispute settlement arm.
+It is also at risk from a U.S. veto on judicial appointments, which could paralyse its dispute settlement arm.

 Reporting by Tom Miles; Editing by Toby Chopra